Balqis-Sani/Sidi-Eenterprise-Limited/README.md

-## Sidi-Eenterprise-Limited Report
+## Sidi-Enterprise-Limited Report
 Analyzed a company’s employee dataset to uncover key insights into recruitment trends.

-# KEY INSIGHTS GENERATED
+# Key Insights Generated

 High Recruitment in 2021